enguy-hub/BayDetect/README.md

 - **For Windows users only** - Please make sure to change the path delimiter to forward slash `/` instead of double backward slashes `\\` for all **the .json and .txt files** produced from using any of BayDetect's functions

-- Before using BayDetect's functions, you should first activate the "cameratraps-detector" conda environment if you haven't done it yet.
+- Before using BayDetect, you should first makesure to activate the "cameratraps-detector" conda environment if you haven't done it yet.
 To activate "cameratraps-detector" conda environment, you can run following command:

       conda activate cameratraps-detector

+- Optional: if you want to have MegaDetector to only save detection boxes that are 85% confidence or above in the output JSON file, open the `cameratraps/detection/run_detector.py` file and change the value in `line 73` to `0.85` as follow:

+      DEFAULT_OUTPUT_CONFIDENCE_THRESHOLD = 0.85

 ---

 ## Processing Functions

-#### Processing Function 1 - Create the input JSON file needed to execute `run_tf_detector_batch.py`
+#### Processing Function 1 - Create the input JSON file needed to execute `run_detector_batch.py`

 1/ Run `main.py` script via the command below:

     python main.py

-2/ Enter number `1` then number `1` again and follow the prompted instruction to create the input JSON file needed to execute `run_tf_detector_batch.py` .
+2/ Enter number `1` then number `1` again and follow the prompted instruction to create the input JSON file needed to execute `run_detector_batch.py` .

 - For better organizing file names and folder structure, we suggest that the input JSON files should be saved in the `/example/metadata/*dataset_name*/JSON/BatchInput/` directory, and ends it with